 - Four new park paintings by fine artist Kathy Stark

 - A video which includes drone footage captured by Tom Schifanella

 - A map of our parks, native animal cutouts and animal tracks

-- Special engagement activities throughout the run of the exhibition
+- Special online videos highlighting the parks throughout the run of the exhibition (coming soon)

 Launch at MOSH

 The exhibition was launched at the Museum of Science & History (MOSH) where it was on display from October 30, 2019 through June 21, 2020.
 Museum admissions during that time numbered just over 54,000 visitors.
 You can view highlights of the exhibition at MOSH here.

 Sponsors and Supporters